 While most accounting teams use Excel for their spreadsheet needs, a growing number of teams and organizations are moving to Google Sheets.
 At time where remote teams are ubiquitous, collaboration and cost (Google Sheets is a free tool), are driving greater adoption of Google applications.
+Need to know how to use Google spreadsheets for bookkeeping?
 Here are three helpful formulas in Google Sheets that all accounting teams should know.

 “V-lookups”, or “vertical lookups” are extremely useful, especially when working with vast amounts of data, like accounting teams do.
 V-lookups are used to locate a set data point (i.e. a customer name or email address) and return a defined detail for that data point such as invoice number or amount due in a second sheet (tab).

-To locate these details, build your formula using these parameters:
+To locate these details, build your Google Sheets accounting formula using these parameters:

 - Start with “=VLOOKUP”

 - Then add in the value or cell you want to sort by “=VLOOKUP(A2 . . .”

 - Next add in the range you want to pull from, i.e. “=VLOOKUP(A2,A:I, . . .”

 - Next, you add in the column that contains value you are looking for, i.e. “=VLOOKUP(A2,A:I,4, . . .”